House of Dextra: Build Guide

 - Custom fingertipsDesign any shape and connect on top of a lever.
 Soft, rigid, or sensored tips all attach the same way.

-- Longer segmentsEdit the middle slab pieces in SolidWorks to any length, combine with top and bottom links, and reprint as STL.
+- Longer segmentsEdit the middle slab pieces to any length, combine with top and bottom links, and reprint.
 The bolting pattern stays the same.

 - More fingersAdd another expansion board for up to 10 fingers total.